apcamargo/taxopy/README.md

     Homininae

+The `find_majority_vote` allows you to control its stringency via the `fraction` parameter.
+For instance, if you would set `fraction` to 0.75 the resulting taxon would be shared by more than 75% of the input lineages.
+By default, `fraction` is 0.5.

 ## Acknowledgements

 Some of the code used in taxopy was taken from the [CAT/BAT tool for taxonomic classification of contigs and metagenome-assembled genomes](https://github.com/dutilh/CAT).